mcelhennyi/libMavConn-Standalone/README.md

 Simply run the `build.sh` script to get the shared object and headers (mavlink and mavconn).

 ### Note
-If you want to use a newer version of mavconn you will need to pull into the current version the new branch, and fix any merge errors.
+If you want to use a newer version of mavconn you will need to merge said version into this repo's fork, and fix any merge errors.
+This is due to changes we made to remove dependencies on ROS.
 For a new mavlink message set, you simply need to checkout the new version and run the script again.